We're Back in Berlin Ja!

 How the Grinch Stole Christmas (cartoon)

-30 minutes of Christmas spirit embodied on screen.
-Suess was a master of the absurb and the wonderful and pairing that kind of children literary mastery with Christmas results in possible the most outright perfect holiday movie of all time.
+BEST ANIMATED CHRISTMAS MOVIE: 30 minutes of Christmas spirit embodied on screen.
+Suess was a master of the absurd and the wonderful and pairing that kind of children literary mastery with Christmas results in possible the most outright perfect holiday movie of all time.

-I was so angry when I heard they were re-doing the classic.
-Then I heard Jim Carrey would play the grinch.
+BEST SUESS RE-MAKE: I was so angry when I heard they were re-doing the classic.
+Then I heard Jim Carrey would play the Grinch.
 Then I saw Cindy Loo Who.
 I saw the trailer.
 I thought, this could actually work.
 And it does.

 Jingle All the Way